What does your feet have to do with your back?

 5/ Heel Height: The general rule is to keep your feel healthy and happy is to keep the heel height under 2 inches.
 Shoes classified as comfort heels aren’t nearly as fashionable but they typically deliver on comfort, arch support and shock absorption.
 If you love sky high heels, Dr. Daniel suggests finding ways to reduce the amount of time you wear them.

 When you’re inside, take your shoes off, wiggle your toes and walk around.
 It will help stretch and strengthen your feet.
 When you lie down, keep your feet pointed up in neutral position to prevent overstitching the ligaments and muscles in your ankles.

 Dr. Daniel also recommends a little pampering to keep your nails at a good length and to keep the skin around your nails healthy.
-Treating yourself to the foot massage is also recommended.
+Treat yourself to the foot massage.
 Massages stimulate blood flow which helps get fresh oxygen and nutrients all the way down to your tippy toes, stretch tired ligaments and muscles and make your feet feel happy.

 3/ And finally, Exercise.

 Learn how to stretch and strengthen your feet to prevent your arches from collapsing rather than relying on insoles to support your structure.
 It only takes a few minutes and many exercises can be incorporated into your workout routine.

 We're interested in partnerships with brands that share our interests and values.